DaveTheMonitor/TMModTutorial/CustomItems.md

 ![Item Swing Notification](Images/ItemSwingNotification.png)

-You do anything you want in this event, but for this example we'll just make the staff damage the target and spawn some particles:
+You can do anything you want in this event, but for this example we'll just make the staff damage the target and spawn some particles:

 ```csharp
 private void MySwingEvent(Item item, ITMHand hand)